HIGHLIGHTS

 generally make landings or Zodiac excursions twice a day.
 Even though

-we’re north of the Antarctic Convergence it can be quite
+we are north of the Antarctic Convergence it can be quite chilly here,

-chilly here, so you’ll want to layer up before joining Zodiac
+so you will want to layer up before joining Zodiac cruises into rocky

-cruises into rocky coves or along sea cliffs, keeping watch for seals,
+coves or along sea cliffs, keeping watch for seals, sea lions, dolphins

-albatross colonies, penguin rookeries and perhaps even have a
+where you may visit albatross colonies, penguin rookeries and perhaps

-to land in historic Stanley, the capital of the Falklands~Malvinas.
+permitting, we plan to land in historic Stanley, the capital of the

 5-6 At Sea